‘The Amazing Race’ Season 31 Premiere Sneak Peek: Familiar Faces Begin Their Next Battle

 — The Amazing Race (@AmazingRaceCBS) April 15, 2019

-Each CBS franchise show brings something different in terms of assets to this intense competition and it seems likely that there will be an amplified component to this Amazing Race battle when it comes to building and utilizing alliances.
+Each CBS franchise show brings something different in terms of assets to this intense competition, and it seems likely that there will be an amplified component to this Amazing Race battle when it comes to building and utilizing alliances.
 This is a season that kicks the action up a notch from a traditional all-star season or one crossover couple from another CBS show.
-These folks are in it to win it and spoilers suggest that fans have a great viewing adventure ahead of them.
+These folks are in it to win it, and spoilers suggest that fans have a great viewing adventure ahead of them.

 Season 31 of The Amazing Race debuts on Wednesday, April 17, running alongside the rest of the current Survivor season.
 Fans are buzzing over this upcoming battle and cannot wait to watch these TAR, Big Brother, and Survivor pairs face off against one another.